danielenggaard/markdown-cv/index.md

 ## Currently

-Software Developer, Freelancer at Micromobilityadvisors, Studying BSc Software Development at IT-University of Copenhagen
+Studying BSc.
+Software Development at IT-University of Copenhagen

 ### Subjects and Grades